 But First – Stelarc’s Prosthetic Head

 This is not an illustration of disembodied intelligence.
 Rather, notions of awareness, identity, agency, and embodiment become problematic.
 Just as a physical body has been exposed as inadequate, empty and involuntary, so simultaneously the ECA becomes seductive with its uncanny simulation of real-time recognition and response.
-Initially, decisions would have to be made about its database and whether The PROSTHETIC HEAD is a pathological, philosophical or simply a flirting head.
 (2)

 The author visited Stelarc’s exhibition in Canada in 2003 and had a valuable encounter not only with the artwork but with the author himself.
-What she has found to be interesting for her story is that the design of the Head was, in a sense a very human “idol” (literally in terms of pagan rituals) of a human, and its capability to anticipate the relationship in a conversation and to interact as well as leave the questions “open” and almost make a joke.
+What she has found to be interesting for her story is that the design of the Head was, in a sense a very human “idol” (literally – in terms of pagan rituals) of a human, its capability to anticipate the relationship in a conversation and to leave the questions “open”, and almost make a joke.

 Andrew Pickering, cited by Lucy, in his book “Cybernetics and the Mangle” (2002) gives a more precise view of agency – “the liveliness” of the non-human agent or its ability to “reconfigure itself in response to its inputs”.
 In comparison with a lab-box-bound Kismet and its close relative Cog, if we put aside the fact that their softwares got rusty because the research stopped, the head was equipped with social skills that were far more reaching then the book of proper emotions on which the other two robots were trained at.